 [Section 30 inserted by No. 67 of 2003 s.
 62.]

-31. Amendment of licence
+31. Licence, amendment of

 (1) The Authority may determine that a licence is to be amended.

 (1a) The Authority is not to make a determination under subsection (1) unless the Authority is satisfied that it would not be contrary to the public interest to do so.